top of page

 1. They Sound Dull or Flat

-If your once-bright tone now sounds muted or lifeless, your strings have probably lost their brightness due to dirt, oil, and oxidation.
+If your once-bright tone now sounds muted or lifeless, your strings have probably lost their brightness.
+Dirt, oil, and oxidation play a big role here.

 2. They Feel Dirty or Rough

 Run your fingers along the strings.
-If they feel gritty, sticky, or rough, grime has built up—and it's time to swap them out.
+If they feel gritty, sticky, or rough, grime has likely built up.
+It's time to swap them out.

 3. You Have Tuning Problems

-Old strings have poor intonation and struggle to stay in tune, especially after bending or aggressive playing.
+Old strings suffer from poor intonation.
+They struggle to stay in tune, especially after bending or aggressive playing.

 4. They’re Visibly Worn or Discolored

-Look for dark patches, rust spots, or frayed windings (especially on wound strings).
-That’s a sure sign they need replacing.
+Look for signs like dark patches, rust spots, or frayed windings (especially on wound strings).
+That is a sure sign they need replacing.

 5. They Break More Easily

-If your strings are snapping more often, they’re likely weakened from overuse or corrosion.
+If your strings snap more often, they’re likely weakened from overuse or corrosion.

 6. You Can't Remember the Last Time You Changed Them